Geir Kvillum

 Geir Kvillum (born 6 May 1959) is a Norwegian sprint canoeist who competed in the early to mid-1980s.
 He won a silver medal in the K-4 10000 m at the 1983 ICF Canoe Sprint World Championships in Tampere.

 Kvillum also competed at the 1984 Summer Olympics in Los Angeles in the K-4 1000 m event, but was eliminated in the semifinals.

+He has been a second vice president of the Norwegian Confederation of Sports, president of the Norwegian Canoe Association and board member of the European Canoe Association.
+He represents the club Bærum KK.